CodingItWrong/outsidein.dev/docs/react/2-project-setup.md

 Node's "LTS" (long-term support) version is recommended for most users.
 As of the time of writing, the LTS version is 16.14.2 -- you can run `node -v` to check your version.

 ### Yarn
-[Yarn](https://yarnpkg.com/) is an alternative `npm` client.
+[Yarn 1.x](https://classic.yarnpkg.com/en/docs/install) is an alternative `npm` client.
 Generally I find it to be faster, more predictable, and more reliable than using the default `npm` client.
 I use `yarn` for all my projects.

+The lastest major version of Yarn is 2.x.
+It is a significant architectural change, and many Node ecosystem tools don't yet support it.
+This guide uses Yarn 1.x.
+If you install Yarn via the instructions linked above, you will have Yarn 1.x available.
+The latest version as of time of writing is 1.22.18 -- you can run `yarn -v` to check your version.

 If you'd prefer to use `npm`, you can still follow this guide, you'll just need to replace any `yarn` commands with the equivalent `npm` commands.